 The Jonathan Tjarks Graduate Fellowship is designed to hone the storytelling skills of a promising journalist who has graduated from a Historically Black College or University (HBCU) by earning a Master of Arts degree.

-Created in Jonathan’s honor by the Bill Simmons Family Foundation, the fellowship is intended for a graduate student pursuing an education in longform storytelling, whether in print or digital mediums.
-Whoever is awarded the Jonathan Tjarks fellowship will also benefit from having Tjarks as a mentor.
+The fellowship is intended for a graduate student pursuing an education in longform storytelling, whether in print or digital mediums.

 - Applicants must meet graduate admission requirements for the School of Journalism and Media and UT-Austin.